TXTDS 401 B: Text Technologies

 Syllabus Description (from Canvas):

-These above are two texts, on the left from late 16th century, on the right from early 20th century.
+These are two texts: the one on the left dates from the late sixteenth century, the one on the right from the early twentieth.
 What do they say?
-(Can texts speak?)
+(And can texts speak?)

 Literature and Arts in the Ottoman Empire